-Stem cells exist in our bodies naturally.
-However, they age with us and as we age there are fewer stem cells in our bodies and the ones that remain lose much of their healing ability.
-This is why stem cell therapy is being talked about so much in the media.
+Regenerative cellular tissue can be undifferentiated cells, cytokines, growth factors, collagens, proteins, peptides, or other components that are needed to regenerate injured tissue.
+Cells exist in our bodies naturally.
+However, they age with us and as we age there are fewer of them in our bodies.
+The ones that remain lose much of their healing ability.
+This is why regenerative therapy is being talked about so much in the media.

-Stem cell therapy is not however, regenerative medicine.
-Stem cell therapy requires the harvesting of stem cells from the patient or a relative.
-These procedures are often painful.
-These treatments are also relying on aged stem cells to help your body heal or fight disease.
+Some regenerative cells require the harvesting of cellular tissue from the patient or a relative.
+These procedures are often painful and rely on aged cells to help your body heal or fight disease.

-Regenerative cell therapy uses young, donated tissue that includes stem cells and growth factors that help reduce pain and heal your injuries.
-These young, more vibrant stem cells introduced to your body are often referred to as being similar to turning back your biological clock.
+Our regenerative therapy uses young, donated healing tissue that includes many growth factors that help reduce pain and heal your injuries.
+These young, more vibrant cells introduced to your body are often referred to as being similar to turning back your biological clock.
 These treatments are designed to help your body regenerate damaged cartilage, discs, soft tissue, muscles, tendons, ligaments, bone, the synovial fluid in your joints and so much more.

 - Bone marrow